We are being asked by our customers more frequently if they should convert from QuickBooks Desktop to QuickBooks Online.

 Wrapping It Up

-All told, these efficiencies add up to considerable time-savings for our business each and every month.
+All told, these efficiencies add up to considerable time-savings for our business each month.
 Plus, because of the ease of updating our accounts, we take the time to do it and get it done so we have better control over our finances.
-Everyday Advances are being made every day making QuickBooks Online as robust as QuickBooks Desktop.
+Everyday Advances are being made every day, making QuickBooks Online as robust as QuickBooks Desktop.

 In conclusion, we hope this helps you evaluate if it makes sense for your business to switch from QuickBooks Desktop to QuickBooks Online.